📚 This post is part of my business blogging guide.

 Good news: there’s a free tool called Web Page Word Counter that does the job.

-All the evidence I’ve found suggests that longer blogs seem to perform best, so bear that in mind if you’re writing short blogs that aren’t receiving much attention.
+On the whole, longer blogs seem to have the best chance of ranking well on Google.
+Bear this in mind if you’re writing short blogs that aren’t receiving much attention.

 Continue the business blogging guide